robak86/hardwired/README.md

 ## Creating Definitions

+Hardwired provides two main ways to create definitions:

 ### Function-Based Definitions

 Function-based definitions allow you to define dependencies using functions.
 They provide a compact API and are useful when you prefer a functional style.
+You can create singleton, scoped, and transient definitions using the `fn` function.

 #### Singleton Definition